gomorpheus/morpheus-docs/administration/roles/role_permissions.rst

     - This selection launches the wizard to begin the process of provisioning an identical Instance
     - This permission is recommended for those responsible for provisioning.
     -
-  * - Provisioning: Deployment Integrations
+  * - Provisioning: Code Integrations
     - None, Read, Full
-    - Determines access to the Integrations tab on the Provisioning > Deployments page.
+    - Determines access to the Integrations tab on the Provisioning > Code page.
-    - From this page deployment integrations may be created, edited, or deleted.
-On create the integration product is selected and all associated connection and authentication information must be provided.
+    - From this page code integrations may be created, edited, or deleted.
 Integrations available include Git, Github, and Jenkins.
-    - This permission is recommended for those responsible for the integration between |morpheus| and deployment technologies.
+    - This permission is recommended for those responsible for the integration between |morpheus| and code repositories and services.
-    - This permission is recommended to be set to None on the Tenant Role to restrict access for Subtenant users.
+    -
-  * - Provisioning: Deployments
+  * - Provisioning: Code Deployments
     - None, Read, Full
-    - Determines access to the Deployments tab on the Provisioning > Deployments page.
+    - Determines access to the Deployments tab on the Provisioning > Code page.
     - The Deployments page provides the ability to use git, fetch from a url, or upload a file to be utilized during the provisioning of an Instance or pushed to an existing Instance.
+    - This permission is recommended for those responsible for providing and managing software.
+    -
+  * - Provisioning: Code Repositories
+    - None, List Files, Read, Full
+    - Determines access to the Deployments tab on the Provisioning > Code page.
+    - The Code Repositories contains the repositories integrated with |morpheus| allowing users to browse repositories folders and files and view file contents from any branch, trigger a refresh, and create tasks, scripts and templates directly from the repos.
     - This permission is recommended for those responsible for providing and managing software.
     -
   * - Provisioning: Execute Script